Maximal steady-state entanglement in autonomous quantum thermal machines: Introduction

-\textit{Introduction.---} Quantum thermal machines are open systems of interacting quanta that harvest spontaneous interactions with thermal reservoirs to perform a designated task.
+Quantum thermal machines are open systems of interacting quanta that harvest spontaneous interactions with thermal reservoirs to perform a designated task.
 These machines have been proposed as quantum mechanical counterparts to the classical thermal machines of the industrial age, for instance, for work extraction, heating, cooling and keeping time \cite{Scovil1959,Alicki1979,Kosloff2014, Mitchison2019, Bhattacharjee2021}.
 In recent years, they have also been implemented in experiments~\cite{Rosnagel2014, Rosnagel2016, Maslennikov2019, Klatzow2019, Pearson2021}.
 However, quantum thermal machines can go further, and perform tasks that themselves are inherently quantum mechanical.
-The paradigmatic example of an inherently quantum task is the generation of entanglement.
-The possibility of generating entanglement via dissipation is well-known and has received much research interest in both theory and experiment~\cite{Diehl2008, Verstraete2009, Kastoryano2011, Krauter2011, Lin2013, Shankar2013}.
-When operating out-of-equilibrium, it can be achieved by external driving of the system \cite{Mancilla2009,Rao2013,Khandelwal2023} or engineering of the quantum reservoirs \cite{Banerjee2010, Reiter2012, Tacchino2018}.
+The paradigmatic example is the generation of entanglement.
+It is well-known that entanglement can be generated via dissipation, and the topic has received much interest \cite{Diehl2008, Verstraete2009, Kastoryano2011, Krauter2011, Lin2013, Shankar2013}.
+When operating out-of-equilibrium, it is achieved by external driving of the system \cite{Mancilla2009,Rao2013,Khandelwal2023} or engineering of the quantum reservoirs \cite{Banerjee2010, Reiter2012, Tacchino2018}.